QuTech-Delft/qtt/docs/algorithms.rst

 Algorithms
 ============

-Algorithms have as input data (typically as a QCoDeS dataset) and parameters of the algorihm.
+Algorithms have as input data (typically as a QCoDeS dataset) and parameters of the algorithm.
 The output is a dictionary with the main results as keys of the dictionary.